abigail-ryan/serenity-day-spa/README.md

 #### Treatments List

 The Treatments page show users the same layout as the Popular Treatments section on the Home Page, keeping the layout familiar for users.
-Users can scroll down the page which displays the various treatment options and can click to view each one in more detail.
+Users can scroll down the page which displays the various treatment options and can click to the 'View' button to view each one in more detail.

 ![Screenshot of Serenity Day Spa  - treatments page](documentation/treatments-page.PNG)

 #### Treatment Details

-Once the user clicks the View button on the treatments page, they are brought to the Threatment details page wich give the user a full description of the Treatment including the duration, cost and any requirments.
+Once the user clicks the View button on the treatments page, they are brought to the appropriate Treatment details page wich give the user a full description of the Treatment including the duration, cost and any requirments.

-Below the details, users can easily navigate Back to all Treatmants without having to scroll back up to the navbar.
+Below the details, users can easily navigate Back to all treatments without having to scroll back up to the navbar.

-Logged in users see the Book now button at the end of the page prompting them to book an appointment.
+Logged in users see the Book Now button at the end of the page prompting them to book an appointment.

 ![Screenshot of Serenity Day Spa - treatments details logged in users](documentation/treatment-details-logged-in.PNG)